tzler/server_side_psych/code/hello_world/README.md

 ![hello_world_langing_page](landing_page.png)

+If you open the inspector in your browser (e.g. [Firefox](https://developers.google.com/web/tools/chrome-devtools/console/) or [Chrome](https://developers.google.com/web/tools/chrome-devtools/console/) you can see the client side operations printed out in the console.

+### tmp notes
 For the moment I've disabled the mongo authentification process (ERR otherwise).
 To revert back to a more secure mongo protocol, uncomment these lines in `/etc/mongo.conf`

 ```